kujiyh/lotus-40/JOURNAL.md

 organized BOM (optimizing prices took longer than it should have since aliexpress has a million different vendors for the most obscure keyboard switch)

 time spent: ~ 4 hr

+# june 30

+reduced details on case a little to avoid 3d printing issues

+time spent: ~ 2 hr